top of page

 The Problem with Traditional Tool Steels

-Conventional steel alloys used in drill bits and other impact tools often face a tradeoff:
+Conventional steel alloys used in drill bits and other impact tools often face a trade-off:

 Striking the perfect balance between impact toughness, wear resistance, and manufacturability has long been a challenge in the materials science world—until now.